Software

 A tutorial is available at www.en-zdv.uni-mainz.de/ssh-key.

-Git via HTTPS with Username/Password
+Git via HTTPS with Login name/Password

 If you want to push and pull to Git repositories in GitLab via HTTPS, you need to be aware of the following: